When the bladder needs relief, the body’s cues are sometimes ignored for the sake of productivity or even leisure activities.

 “In cases where none of that works, we sometimes recommend something called sacral neuromodulation, which is almost like a bladder pacemaker,“ Kim said. ”Where we implant the electrode near the nerves and attach it to a device that stimulates those nerves.”

-If that doesn’t help, Kim pointed out that patients can consider learning how to perform intermittent catheterization, where they put a catheter in their bladder several times a day to drain the urine.
+If that doesn’t help, he said patients can consider learning how to perform intermittent catheterization; they put a catheter in their bladder several times a day to drain the urine.

 Early intervention is crucial.